This document describes how to connect a website application to an Anti-DDoS Advanced instance and verify the forwarding configuration.

 |Business Scenario||Related Operations|

 - From left to right, the pasted contents are the domain name, protocol, real server IP (real server domain name is not supported currently), and real server port.
 The real server IP and real server port are separated with ":", and the rest are separated with space.
 Only one forwarding rule can be entered per line.

 - The number of forwarding rules to be added in batches cannot exceed the current available quota.

-To prevent service unavailability that occurs when the real server blocks the intermediate IP of Anti-DDoS Advanced, you are recommended to configure whitelist policies for the real server infrastructure, including firewall, web application firewall, intrusion protection system (IPS), and traffic management system, and disable the protection features of the host firewall and other security software programs (such as Safedog) on the real server or set whitelist policies for them, so that the intermediate IP will not be affected by the security policies of the real server.
+To prevent service unavailability that occurs when the real server blocks the intermediate IP of Anti-DDoS Advanced, you are recommended to configure allowlist policies for the real server infrastructure, including firewall, web application firewall, intrusion protection system (IPS), and traffic management system, and disable the protection features of the host firewall and other security software programs (such as Safedog) on the real server or set allowlist policies for them, so that the intermediate IP will not be affected by the security policies of the real server.